Admission to the Graduate Program

 - Application for Graduate Award (Graduate Teaching Fellowship), if desired.

-- Official transcripts from all institutions in which you took college-level courses.
+- Unofficial transcripts from all institutions in which you took college-level courses.

 - GRE scores (submitted by Educational Testing Service)